Small Conference Grants

 - display the SRS logo on all conference publicity material, and acknowledge SRS support in any publication arising from the event.

-- circulate SRS membership application forms to all delegates
+- circulate SRS membership leaflets to all delegates

 - send a short report on the event to the Editors of the SRS Bulletin, for inclusion in a future issue.